Student Code of Conduct

 • Possession of non-instructional items such as but not

-limited to: Cellphones, Smart Watches, Laser Pointers, Gaming Devices, Cameras,
+limited to: Cellphones, Laser pointers, Gaming Devices, Cameras,

 • Failure to return required forms, books, and other school materials